Slavery in Brazil: Work

 The work of male slaves was a much more formal affair, especially in urban settings as compared to the experience of slave women.
 Often, male work groups were divided by ethnicity to work as porters and transporters in gangs, transporting furniture and agricultural products by water or from ships to the marketplace.
 It was also the role of slave men to bring new slaves from ships to auction.
 Men also were used as fishermen, canoeists, oarsmen, sailors, and artisans.
-Up to one-fourth of slaves from 1811–1888 were employed as artisans, and many were men who worked as carpenters, painters, sculptors, and jewelers.
+Up to one-fourth of slaves from 1811 to 1888 were employed as artisans, and many were men who worked as carpenters, painters, sculptors, and jewelers.

 Males also did certain kinds of domestic work in cities like Rio, Recife and Salvador, including starching, ironing, fetching water, and dumping waste.
 On plantations outside of urban areas however, men were primarily involved in fieldwork with women.
 Their roles on larger estates also included working in boiling houses and tending cattle.